XAF radar: Use and evolution

 At the conclusion of these tests, New York's Commanding Officer recommended installation of radar in all aircraft carriers (whose huge cost, military value and vulnerability to surprise air attack was very well understood), while the Commander of the Atlantic Squadron commented "The XAF equipment is one of the most important military developments since the advent of radio ...".
 Later in 1939, the XAF was reengineered and placed in production by the Radio Corporation of America (RCA).
 Designated CXAM, six of these production models were delivered in 1940 and installed on the aircraft carrier Yorktown, the battleship California, and four cruisers.
 An improved version, CXAM-1, with a simplified antenna, was produced in greater numbers.
 By the time the United States entered World War II in December 1941, the use of radar in the U.S. Navy was rapidly expanding.

 On exhibit

-The XAF radar's antenna survived World War II as a historic artifact.
+The XAF radar's antenna survived World War II as a historic artefact.
 For several decades in the middle and later Twentieth Century it was exhibited in Willard Park, close to the Washington Navy Yard's waterfront.
 However, the outdoor environment contributed to serious deterioration in the antenna's condition, and it was placed in storage in the mid-1990s.
-In May 2008 it was loaned to the Historical Electronics Museum, located in Linthicum, Maryland, where it is to be restored and again placed on public exhibit.
+In May 2008 it was loaned to the Historical Electronics Museum, located in Linthicum, Maryland, where it was again placed on public exhibit.